 Members, including the Chairman, may be removed by a two-thirds vote of the Tribal Council, at a meeting at which a quorum is present.
-Members, including the Chairman, may be removed for cause, including malfeasance, neglect of duty, unexcused failure to attend three successive Commission meetings, conviction of a felony, or failure to comply with the Constitution or laws of the Tribe.
+Members, including the Chairman, may be removed for cause, including delinquency on a debt to the Tribe, malfeasance, neglect of duty, unexcused failure to attend three successive Commission meetings, conviction of a felony, conviction of a misdemeanor involving fraud, misrepresentation, theft or gambling or petty theft, failure to disclose a conviction, or failure to comply with the Constitution or laws of the Tribe.
 Any Commissioner being considered for removal shall be provided with notice from the Tribal Chairman or Tribal Secretary stating the grounds for removal, specifying a date, time, and place for a hearing to be held by the Tribal Council within 20 days of receipt of such notice.
 At the hearing, the Commissioner shall be entitled to appear, present testimony and other evidence, and be represented by an attorney at the Commissioner's own expense.
 Vacancies shall be filled by majority vote of the Council, with recommendations provided by the Districts from which the vacancies arose.

-Section 23-307.
-Meetings
+23-307.
+Meetings.

-The Commission shall meet as scheduled to fulfill its duties and obligations under this Ordinance, but in no event less frequently than once per month.
-Meetings may be called by the Chairman-Executive Secretary, or by any three members of the Commission, upon at least three days written notice to all members.
-If the Chairman-Executive Secretary or a majority of the appointed members certify in writing that a meeting must be held on less than three days notice, a meeting may be held as necessary, provided that best efforts must be made to provide the Chairman and all members with as much advance notice of such meeting as possible.
-Five members, or four members and the Chairman-Executive Secretary, shall constitute a quorum for the transaction of business.
-The vote of a majority of the appointed members present at a meeting at which a quorum is present shall be the act of the Commission.
+The Commission shall meet as necessary to fulfill its duties and obligations under this Ordinance, but in no event less frequently than once per month.
+Meetings may be called by the Chairman, or by any three members of the Commission, upon at least three days written notice to all members.
+If the Chairman or any three members certify in writing that a meeting must be held on less than three days notice, a meeting may be held as necessary, provided that best efforts must be made to provide the Chairman and all members with as much advance notice of such meeting as possible.
+Five members, or four members and the Chairman, shall constitute a quorum for the transaction of business.
+The vote of a majority of the members present at a meeting at which a quorum is present shall be the act of the Commission.
+The Chairman-Executive Secretary shall not vote, unless in case of a tie.

-Section 23-308.
-Compensation
+23-308.
+Compensation.